 Circumcision: A Test Case for Evaluating Old Testament Laws

 Circumcision was an essential part of religious practice for the nation of Israel.
 Is circumcision a required practice for Christians today?
-This paper examines the biblical evidence and explores the validity of arguments concerning old covenant customs.
+Let’s examine the biblical evidence and explore the validity of arguments concerning old covenant customs.

 In the first biblical mention of circumcision, God made a covenant with Abraham and his descendants.
 God said to Abram, “I am God Almighty; walk before me and be blameless.”
 God then explained his part of the covenant — he would be the God of Abraham’s descendants and give them the land of Canaan (Genesis 17:1-8); God then further explained Abraham’s part of the covenant (verses 10-14).
 “This is…the covenant you are to keep.”
 Every male was to be circumcised, and this physical rite was to be “the sign of the covenant” with God, and it was “an everlasting covenant.”

 Abraham did what God told him to do (verses 23-27; 21:4).
 The practice of circumcision became the defining characteristic of the Abraham-Isaac-Jacob clan.
 Many years later, the sons of Jacob used this custom to get revenge on Shechem (Genesis 34:14-29).
-As they said, they could cohabitate and intermarry only with people who were circumcised (verse 16).
+They said they could cohabitate and intermarry only with people who were circumcised (verse 16).

-The custom was probably continued when the Israelites lived in Goshen.
+The custom may have continued when the Israelites lived in Goshen.
 But Moses, reared in the court of Pharaoh and later a refugee in Sinai, did not circumcise his own son.
 Zipporah had to do it (Exodus 4:24-25).
 Under the leadership of Moses, the entire nation of Israel did not circumcise their male infants in the wilderness.
 Joshua had to reinstitute it (Joshua 5:2-8).

 Since circumcision was already a requirement for the Israelites, it is natural that it was included within the old covenant laws (Leviticus 12:2-3).
-Also, people had to be circumcised to participate in the Passover (Exodus 12:44, 48).1 Even gentiles had to be circumcised if they wanted to worship God by means of this festival.
+People had to be circumcised to participate in the Passover (Exodus 12:44, 48).1 Even Gentiles had to be circumcised if they wanted to worship God by means of this festival.

 History and prophecy